Run Integration/E2E Tests

 Coherence deploy for SERVICE_NAME

-- Reporting the test results
+- Your test results are reported.

-in my environment:
+in your environment:

 name: Staging Integration Tests